Epersea/freelancer_helper_rails/README.md

 Client information is also displayed at **My Summary** page.
 If the user has provided information about rates, they will also see a brief message depending on their client rates being above or below their goal rate.

 Some areas of note about this functionality:
 - I defined a **Client model**.
 A client `belongs_to` a user, and a user `has_many` clients.
-As in the case of Rate models, we have to perform a rate calculation and assing a user to the client, so I have defined the custom model methods `create_for` and `update_for`.
+As in the case of Rate models, we have to perform a rate calculation, which is handled with a `before_save` callback.
 - The **Client controller** handles the standard actions.
-To ensure that users can only see/edit/delete their own clients, I have implemented the `client_belongs_to_user?` method.
-I have also included some logic to prevent a user from creating a client with the same name twice.
+I have included some logic to prevent a user from creating a client with the same name twice.
 - I have also created the corresponding **Client views**, with partials for `_client` and `_form`.
 - In order to display client information, I have edited **My Summary controller and view**.
 Now, the controller fetches the client info to display and determines the message to display based on a rate evaluation.
 - I have also created **tests** for Client model validations, Client controller routes (including authorization) and system tests for the client functionality, as well as updating My Summary tests.

 At this point in the development process, I also spend some time **refactoring the app**, including:
-- Defining a `set_logged_user` method in the application controller to keep things DRY-er.
 - Unifying redirections between different controllers so the app behaves in a consistent way.
-- Creating authorization methods for the Users controller via the `user_authorized?` method.
+- Making use of Current Attributes.
-- Creating an AuthenticationHelper for tests.
+- Creating an AuthenticationHelper for controller and system tests.

 ## HOW TO RUN THE APPLICATION